 - Moxi: With seven models, Moxi represents the brand’s RIC line.

-- Stride: A range of BTE style hearing aids.
+- Stride: A range of BTE hearing aids.

-- Inserra: Inserra is the brand’s ITE line.
-Individuals can choose from full-shell, canal shell, half shell, mini canal directional, mini canal, completely-in-canal, and invisible variants.
+- Insera: Insera is the brand’s ITE line.
+Individuals can choose from full-shell, canal and half-shell, mini-canal, and completely-in-canal.
 The range uses EarMatch to customize the device according to a person’s ear.

-- Max: Max is Unitron’s advanced power hearing aids for people with severe-to-profound hearing loss.
+- Max: Max is Unitron’s range of advanced power hearing aids for people with severe-to-profound hearing loss.